mihaigraur/License/README.md

 # License
 This is my license project.
+I made a demonstration of different methods of authentification and authorization, implemented in Java.